How a Primary Tutor Helped Avisa Prepare Early for High School

 Like many students impacted by the COVID lockdowns during their first years of school, Avisa had noticeable gaps in her learning.

-• Wasn’t interested in reading
+• Little or no interest in reading

-• Struggled with basic writing
+• Difficulty with basic writing tasks

-• Preferred computer games over books.
+• A strong preference for computer games over books

 We found Matrix through my niece, who attended Matrix high school tutoring and had good results.
 When we heard Matrix were offering primary school courses, we decided to enrol Avisa and see if it would give her the direction she needed.